Boris Kandidov: Career

 Kandidov served in the People's Commissariat of Justice, where he dealt with issues of administrative control over the activities of the Church during the Russian Civil War.
 In 1923, he organized an anti-religious exhibition in the premises of the Moscow Military Engineering School.
 The exhibition ceased its work a few months later, but Kandidov, on a personal initiative, kept the exhibits in his apartment.
-In 1929, they became the basis for the Central Antireligious Museum opened in the premises of the former Passionate Monastery (Strastnoy Monastery) in Moscow.
+In 1929, they became the basis for the Central Antireligious Museum which opened in the premises of the former Passionate Monastery (Strastnoy Monastery) in Moscow and of which he was the first director.
 He was a member of the League of Militant Atheists of the USSR.
 In the late 1920s–1930s Kandidov published a large number of articles on atheistic and anti-church topics.
 In his publications, he accused the Russian Orthodox Church of reactionary activity in the years of the Russian Revolution and Civil War.
 He put forward in his book The Hunger of 1921 and the Church that "Every church is a fortress of counter-revolution, every churchman is its agent and a spy!".
 On this basis, his book justified repressions against believers in God.
 His book The Church and Espionage sustained five editions in 1937–1940.
 His books include documentary materials that are not available in other sources.
 He occupied the extreme positions among his comrades-in-arms in a fight against "a conciliatory attitude towards the clericalism".

 In autumn 1939, after the annexation of Western Ukraine and Western Byelorussia to the USSR, he advocated the immediate conduct of an anti-church campaign in these territories.
 This was not approved by higher structures.
 Kandidov was criticized for political "inflection", and his articles ceased to be published in the central publications.
 During World War II, Kandidov was a lecturer in Siberia, the Volga region, the Urals, Kazakhstan and Central Asia.
 While in Kazan in 1945, he opposed the softening of the policy of the Soviet state towards the Church and continued to denounce religion.
 He wrote a letter to Zhdanov, secretary of the Central Committee of the AUCP (b), proposing again to launch an anti-religious campaign.
 He sent a report to the Propaganda and Agitation Department of the Central Committee of the AUCP (b), in which he assessed the patriotic activities of the Russian Church during the German-Soviet War as "self-advertisement and deception," condemned the leaders of the council for the Russian Orthodox Church Affairs and the Council for the Affairs of Religious Cults for "repetition of priests' allegations", demanded that the party organs "move from complacency to fighting against churchmen".
 In the official response of the Office of Propaganda and Agitation, it was said that Kandidov "lives with old views."
 His work as a lecturer was sharply criticized in the newspaper Pravda, after which Kandidov was removed from the propaganda work.
 In the late 1940s, he acted as a reviewer of books on anti-church topics.